Moulton Paddocks: History of the Moulton Paddocks estate, Suffolk

 Gerard sold Moulton Paddocks to George Alexander Baird in 1892 who moved his stud from Kentford.
 It was thought that he would also move his Bedford Lodge operation to Moulton Paddocks, but he died the following year.
 Lillie Langtry the actress was in a relationship with Baird at this time and she would have stayed at Moulton Paddocks.
-Langtry had a small number of horses in training at Baird's stable and after his death moved them to Kentford - about 3 miles from Moulton Paddocks.
+Langtry had a small number of horses in training at Baird's stable and after his death moved them to Kentford - about 3 mi from Moulton Paddocks.
 She gradually became more interested in racing, purchased additional horses, and in 1895 bought a house in Kentford called Regal Lodge.

 Baird's executors let Moulton Paddocks on short leases until they found a buyer, and in 1899 Ernest Cassel took ownership.
 Cassel had become financial adviser to the Prince of Wales in 1897 and the two developed a close friendship.
 In 1892, the Prince had been persuaded by his racing manager to move his horses from John Porter’s stables at Kingsclere to those of Richard Marsh at Newmarket.
 This new arrangement was convenient for the royal residence of Sandringham House and when Cassel purchased Moulton Paddocks the Prince (and later when he was Edward VII) became a frequent visitor.
-By the time of Cassel's death in 1921, the Moulton Paddocks estate had been expanded to 1300 acres.
+By the time of Cassel's death in 1921, the Moulton Paddocks estate had been expanded to 1300 acre.

 Solly Joel became the owner in 1922 after the death of Cassel.
 He and his brother Jack Joel had a long running rivalry on the turf as owners, with Jack having the greater success over the years.
 When Solly purchased Moulton Paddocks, he already had a well established stud at Maiden Erlegh near Reading, Berkshire.
 He used the stables at Moulton Paddocks to train under Walter Earl.
 When Joel died in 1931 the estate passed to his son Dudley.
 After his death in 1941 the house fell into dis-repair and by 1950 had been demolished.